MomsFriendlyDevCo/Momsronomicon/devstack-node.md

 * [GulpJS](http://gulpjs.com) - Make files and build scripts
 * Git / [GitHub](https://github.com) - For project management

-More about NodeJS projects can be found in the [Backend NodeJS projects](#backend-nodejs-projects) chapter.
+More about NodeJS projects can be found in the [Backend NodeJS projects](style-node.md) section.

 Other useful NPM modules include: